Al Qaeda Is Starting to Swallow the Syrian Opposition

 “Every meeting brings no results, except for humiliation for our revolution,” the leader of one such group active in Astana and Geneva, who requested anonymity, told me.
 “We cannot continue to attend these meetings forever, just as we will never forgo our fight with the regime.”
 And thus, faced by such pressure, the entirety of Syria’s armed opposition refused to attend the latest round of talks in Astana that began on March 14 and that would have continued into the sixth anniversary of the Syrian revolution, March 15.

 Throughout this process, HTS has remained staunchly opposed to talks or any suggestion of concession or compromise.
 It has also conducted two complex suicide assaults deep within regime territory — against the military and intelligence headquarters in the city of Homs on Feb.
 25, and against busloads of Iraqi Shiite pilgrims in Damascus on March 11.
 The two attacks killed a combined 116 people, with the latter sparking calls among Iraq’s Shiite community for the Iraqi Air Force to begin airstrikes against HTS in northwestern Syria.
+A third attack targeted Damascus’s Palace of Justice on the Syrian revolution’s six-year anniversary, March 15, and according to three separate sources was also the work of HTS.

 Actions Speak Louder Than Words